The views expressed by the host on this show, now documented to be almost always right, 99.1% of the time.

 The answer is Congress, 100%, because not a dime of spending happens without first originating in legislation in the House of Representatives.

-But less than one third of the respondents understand this.
+But less than one-third of the respondents understand this.

 And that's probably you people in my audience who understand it.

-Those who blame a president, Bush over Obama, 46 to 6.
+Those who blame a president Bush over Obama, 46 to 6.

-What is that number reveal?
+What does that number reveal?

 Lots.

-It shows that listen to me on this.
+It shows that, listen to me on this.

 That's not good.

-It shows that Obama is a far more dangerous president than Bush or Clinton or even Jimmy Carter, because there's no media check on what he says or what he does.
+It shows that Obama is a far more dangerous president than Bush or Clinton or even Jimmy Carter because there's no media check on what he says or what he does.

-The media is now state-run, government controlled.
+The media is now state-run, government-controlled.

 There is no congressional check on what he says or what he does.